Rocket-PropelledWeeb/redive/docs/guide/adding-content.md

 todo not as easy guide need to grab screenshots

 ---
-## Troubleshooting & Editing
+## Editing & Troubleshooting

 Some time in live, everything pencil and everything smoothly with pencil is going smoothly.
 But then, unexpected happening it is happening unexpectedly in life.
 The importance thing to do is to make solution to the problem so problem is solutioned problem solution problem.
-Chair.

 ### MercuryTools